Make an impact that will last long after you get home

-The work that S-Trip! volunteers do allows our staff to focus on improving the facilities and programs provided for the 55+ children that live at this home.
+The work that S-Trip! volunteers do allows our Leaders to focus on improving the facilities and programs provided for the 55+ children that live at this home.
 With their support we have restored our kitchen, living room and library!

 School Director and Community Leader, Aguas Negras, Domincan Republic

 S-Trip! has given so much to our community!
 It is so much more than a house to the families.
 It provides a safe place where they can live, learn, and grow.